FIYINT/SALES-PERFORMANCE/README.md

 # SALES-PERFORMANCE
-This contains a dataset gotten from a car sales company with branches in six states in Nigeria The Objectives of this analysis is to perform
+This contains a dataset gotten from a car sales company with branches in six states in Nigeria.
+The Objectives of this project is to perform the following analysis;

 BRANCH ANALYSIS: Analyze the performance of the branches.
 Identify areas with the highest sales volumes, compare sales performance across branches, and understand regional preferences or market trends